How To Create More Profitable Websites

 If you understand this and can help your clients make more sales,

 you’ll be seen as a complete expert.
-You’ll have more referrals than
+Your relationship with your clients

-you know what to do with and you’ll be able to increase your rates.
+more referrals than you know what to do with, and you’ll be able to

 The first step in getting a website visitor to remain on a website is